LeoKHoward/NgoarHedgehogProblem/README.md

 The next lines are the number of apples in each square of the garden.

-This will then produce the result from Output.txt for the maximum possible number of apples the hedgehog can get.
+This will then produce the result in Output.txt for the maximum possible number of apples the hedgehog can get once it moves from the top left square to the bottom right square whilst following the rules of only being able to move right or down.

 ```
 Input.txt: